-Lewis & Clark’s journey from pioneer vision to premier institution of higher education began in 1867, 60 miles south of present-day Portland.
+Lewis & Clark’s journey to becoming a premier institution of higher education began in 1867, 60 miles south of present-day Portland.
 In that year, the Presbytery of Oregon secured a charter from the state legislature.
 The church partnered with the town of Albany to fund and build a two-story building on the town’s College Square site, and a school was born.

 Albany Collegiate Institute, as it was first known, educated women and men equally within a common curriculum that focused on the classics and traditional courses.
 The first class graduated in 1873.